-- give a true and fair view of the state of the company's affairs as at 31 December 2019 and of its profit and cash flows for the year then ended: - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 31 December 2020 and of its profit and cash flows for the year then ended: - have been properly prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual Report and Financial Statements 2019 (the "Annual Report"), which comprise: the statement of financial position as at 31 December 2019; the income statement, the statement of comprehensive income, the statement of cash flows, the statement of changes in equity for the year then ended; the accounting policies; and the notes to the financial statements.
+We have audited the financial statements, included within the Annual Report and Financial Statements (the "Annual Report"), which comprise: the statement of financial position as at 31 December 2020; the income statement, the statement of comprehensive income, the statement of cash flows, the statement of changes in equity for the year then ended; the accounting policies; and the notes to the financial statements.

-Our opinion is consistent with our reporting to the Audit Committee of Aviva plc.
+Our opinion is consistent with our reporting to the directors.